triangledirt/books/RAPE!.md

 Me and Seymour headed up the hill.
 Me was determined to find some hard porno bitches because me knew that Seymour would like it.
 But alls the way, all me could think about be how sad me would be if me ended up in a cell.

 We came into the green, avoided the fountain, and found a path to walk upon.
-Seymour was promenadin'---he was a fine specimen.
+Seymour was promenadin'—he was a fine specimen.
 None of these other bitches had a dog.
 That's because none of these bitches knew how to did it right.
 They be leavin' lost potential and shit.
-But me's do it right, me's wander the campus with me's companion and look for some naive panty-wearin' freshman---we's find 'em today.
+But me's do it right, me's wander the campus with me's companion and look for some naive panty-wearin' freshman—we's find 'em today.

 I sees a pair of bitches walkin' hand in hand and me's shout out to them, "Beware of the muff!"
 They turn and look at me.
 "Try some dick ladies!"
 They continue on.
 Muff-eatin' bitches need dick the worst.